idleberg/sublime-npackd/README.md

 ### Completions

-All available Npackd XML elements will complete as you press the `Tab` key.
+All available [Npackd XML](https://code.google.com/p/windows-package-manager/wiki/RepositoryFormat) elements are prefixed witj `npackd:` and will complete as you press the `Tab` key.
+Special elements are available for `npacked:license` and `npacked:url`.

 ### Snippets